How to Check Data Usage on Wi-Fi Router – Overview

 3. Head to The Advanced Section Within the Firmware

-When you find the advanced section, proceed to click on the advanced set-up.
-After that, click on bandwidth meter, traffic meter, or network monitor, whichever is available in the firmware.
+When you find the advanced section, click on advanced set-up.
+Then, click on the bandwidth meter, traffic meter, or network monitor, whichever is available in the firmware.

 4. Check on Your Bandwidth Numbers